SpiderOak/flow-ldap/doc/usage.md

 ### Directory Management Account (aka DMA)
 Semaphor account that manages the Semaphor integration with LDAP.
 The Semaphor-LDAP server runs this account.
 The DMA for a given domain is created using the `Directory Management Key` obtained in the `Setup LDAP` web process.

 ### Directory Management Key (aka DMK)
 The `DMK` is a secret token used to create the `DMA` for your domain.

 ### LDAP Team
 The `LDAP Team` is the Semaphor Team configured in the `LDAP Setup`.
 It is the team managed by the Directory Management Account running in the Semaphor-LDAP server.
 All accounts under the domain are automatically added to this team.

 ### Admin Accounts
 Semaphor `LDAP Team` admins are considered admins of the domain by the Semaphor-LDAP.
 These accounts are automatically added to the LOG channel.

 ### Prescribed Channels
 These are channels within the LDAP Team to which accounts are automatically added to.
 To turn a channel into a prescribed channel, an admin must make the `DMA` an admin of such channel.
 Admin accounts are the only accounts allowed to add the `DMA` to a channel.

 ### Log Channel
 Semaphor-LDAP will send ERROR messages to the log channel.
 Only admins will be added to such channel.

 ### Excluded Accounts
 These accounts are excluded from the LDAP sync algorithm and therefore not handled by Semaphor-LDAP.
 Excluded accounts are specified as a comma-separated list in the `excluded-accounts` configuration variable.

 ### Semaphor Account States
 A user Semaphor account under LDAP control can be in one of three states:
   - `unlocked`: Under control of the DMA and fully operational.
   - `ldap-locked`: Account is locked with only two possible actions: join LDAP or change username.
   - `full-locked`: Account has been locked by the DMA because it is disabled on LDAP.
 The account cannot operate on the flow service whatsoever.

+### Banned Accounts
+Accounts banned from the `LDAP Team` are not automatically added to the team by the bot.
+Likewise, accounts banned from prescribed channels are not automatically added to these channels by the bot.
+These accounts must be re-added to team/channels manually by team/channel admins.

 ## Server Application